PolyphasicDevTeam/NapGod.js/commands/SPAMAYL.md

 **Adaptation difficulty**: Insanely hard
 **Ideal scheduling**: Most naps should be spread during graveyard hours to avoid the need to nap during the day with work, social life, etc
 -----------------------------------------------
+More information about SPAMAYL can be found at <https://www.polyphasic.net/spamayl/>